D080 · QHC1 · WGU

 Organizational Structures

-All structure types — functional, divisional, matrix, teams, and departmentalization
+How companies structure themselves — functional, divisional, matrix, and teams

 Q34 Q35 Q36 Q37 Q38